-- Identify the substances present in their assigned area. - Obtain a manufacturer's safety data sheet for chemicals purchased by the UHB. - Determine if an appropriate generic assessment is available for the substance (check the activity on the assessment is the same as how it is used in practice). - If an appropriate generic assessment is not available, complete and submit to the Health and Safety Department a COSHH assessment request form (CARQ) for each identified substance which will consider -
+- Identify the substances present in their assigned area. - Obtain a manufacturer's safety data sheet for chemicals purchased by the UHB. - Determine if an appropriate generic assessment is available for the substance (check the activity on the assessment is the same as how it is used in practice).

-Document Title: Control of Substances Hazardous to Health 7 of 20 Approval Date: 19 Aug 2015 Reference Number: UHB 089 Next Review Date: 19 Aug 2018 Version Number: 2 Date of Publication: 02 Oct 2015
+Document Title: Control of Substances Hazardous to Health 7 of 25 Approval Date: 07 Dec 2021 Reference Number: UHB 089 Next Review Date: 07 Dec 2023 Version Number: 2 Date of Publication: 14 Jan 2022 Approved by: Head of H&S Operational Health and Safety Group

-- a. how much of the substance is in use or produced - b. work practices i.e. how the substance is used - c. existing control measures e.g. engineering controls such as fume cupboards, personal protective equipment (PPE), etc.
+- If an appropriate generic assessment is not available, complete and submit to the Health and Safety Department a COSHH assessment request form (CARQ) for each identified substance which will consider - how much of the substance is in use or produced - work practices i.e. how the substance is used - existing control measures e.g. engineering controls such as fume cupboards, personal protective equipment (PPE), etc.